JoonasMV/Playwright-demo/README.md

 npm install -g playwright
 ```

-This installs the latests playwright version
+This installs the latest playwright version

 To run tests use the command